-As some employees will have a greater responsibility than others, a communal access to information means data compliance is a company-wide issue.
+As some employees will have a greater responsibility than others, communal access to information means data compliance is a company-wide issue.
 However, you can restrict access to sensitive information by using Signable’s Teams & Permissions feature.
 Preventing unauthorised individuals from accessing information, whether directly or indirectly, and introducing role-based access to certain information.

 See?
 Not such a dreaded sense of impending doom now, is it?
 If you use eSignatures to manage any personal info that’s exchanged via documents, you’re giving yourself not just one, but lots of fewer things to worry about.